nuray0/crm_app/README.md

     <img style="width:90%" src="src/images-readme/team/team-edit-success.jpg">
 </p>

 By pressing on the "Switch team" button on team's details page, he user can view the list of teams the user is a member of.
-A team can be activated by pressing "Activate team" button.
+A team can be activated by pressing "Activate team" button:

 <p align="center">
     <img style="width:90%" src="src/images-readme/team/team-switch.jpg">
 </p>

-The active team gets green background
+The active team gets green background:

 <p align="center">
     <img style="width:90%" src="src/images-readme/team/team-switch-success.jpg">